In this tutorial I show you how to paint a metal locker the easy way.

 I bought the metal locker at a local thrift/flea market shop.
 I think I paid $30 for it but maybe a little less.
 The locker had been painted at least once.
-The color is what I call yucky brown.
+The color is what I would call "yucky brown".

 Can you imagine trying to paint all of those shelves and bottom sides of the shelves and all those corners with a paint brush.
 I can and it's not something I want to do.